Cronocide/bluebubbles_bot/README.md

 `RESPONSE_PREAMBLE` : Instructions to ChatGPT for how it should respond and behave, given as a preamble for any conversation with it.
 A default preamble is provided (see [persona/skills/chatgpt.py](chatgpt.py).

+## Writing Skills

+Writing new skills is simple.
+Copy a skill from the [persona/skills/](skills) folder to a different name and modify these three functions:

+`match_intent` : This should return true if your skill should respond to a message

+`respond` : Return a message object to a chat

+`generate` : Create a new message object to be sent to a chat

+Additional you can use these two functions to start up and shut down your skill:

+`startup` : Do any work your skill needs to get ready

+`shutdown` : Do any work your skill needs to clean up

 ## Justification

 Initially all I wanted to do was translate Apple Music links to Spotify links and vice-versa.
 But building platforms is more fun than building tools.